vinceliuice/Mojave-gtk-theme/src/other/firefox/README.md

 ### CSD have sharp corners
 See upstream [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1408360).

+#### Wayland fix:
+1. Go to the `about:config` page
+2. Search for the `layers.acceleration.force-enabled` preference and set it to true.
+3. Now restart Firefox, and it should look good!

+#### X11 fix:
+1. Go to the `about:config` page
+2. Type `mozilla.widget.use-argb-visuals`
+3. Set it as a `boolean` and click on the add button
+4. Now restart Firefox, and it should look good!

 ### Icons color broken
 Icons might appear black where they should be white on some systems.
 I have no idea why, but you can adjust them in the `theme/colors/light.css` or `theme/colors/dark.css` files, look for `--gnome-icons-hack-filter` var and play with css filters.